-What we love the most about Grottamiranda is that other than the main pool area, the property is divided in many different secluded parts.
-During our first day we found ourselves exploring the different options.
-All around the property are corners with cosy seats or deck chairs where you can separate yourself from the others to completely indulge yourself in that book (or that nap).
-There are barbecue areas, a giant chess board, a trampoline, a volleyball court and a massage area, all for you to explore.
-Then your eye catches the platform with the hot tub, where you get the last rays of sun for the day and if you stay in long enough, you also get the first stars.
+What we love the most about Grottamiranda is that other than the main pool area, the property is divided into many different secluded parts.
+During our first day, we found ourselves exploring the different options.
+All around the property are corners with cozy seats or deck chairs where you can separate yourself from the others to completely indulge yourself in that book (or that nap).
+There are barbecue areas, a giant chessboard, a trampoline, a volleyball court, and a massage area, all for you to explore.
+Then your eye catches the platform with the hot tub, where you get the last rays of the sun for the day, and if you stay in long enough, you also get the first stars.
 Did we say something about how life is good?

-Several days have a specific theme at Grottamiranda, which pretty much translates in a certain event.
-One day when we were there, the term “Watsu” was written down on the chalk board.
+Several days have a specific theme at Grottamiranda, which pretty much translates into a certain event.
+One day when we were there, the term “Watsu” was written down on the chalkboard.
 We bet that now you’re thinking exactly the same as we did.

 What on earth is Watsu?

-Basically it’s a Shiatsu massage, but in the water.
-We won’t go into too much detail, but if you’re at Grottamiranda we can strongly recommend you one of those.
+Basically it’s a Shiatsu massage but in the water.
+We won’t go into too much detail, but if you’re at Grottamiranda we can strongly recommend one of those.
 Guiseppe, a local masseur, is an expert in Watsu and his massages might really blow your mind.

 Other events often include typical dinner nights or cooking classes.
 You get the chance to learn more about the local cuisine and meanwhile have some delicious food without having to go to a restaurant.

-We talk about civilisations in plural, because Puglia has been part of pretty much every kingdom and empire that ever existed in Europe.
-The Romans, the Greek, the Byzantines, the Normans, you name it.
+We talk about civilizations in plural, because Puglia has been part of pretty much every kingdom and empire that ever existed in Europe.
+The Romans, the Greeks, the Byzantines, the Normans, you name it.
 They’ve all been there and more importantly, they’ve all left their footmark.
 The Salento accent and architecture for example still have a strong Greek influence.

 It’s impossible to list all the sights in the region, but we can tell you that it has something for everyone.
-Historical cities like Bari and Lecce (which is also called the Florence of the south), cosy costal towns like Monopoli and Otranto, there are archeological sites and beaches all filled with the typical friendliness of southern Italy.
+Historical cities like Bari and Lecce (which is also called the Florence of the south), cozy coastal towns like Monopoli and Otranto, there are archeological sites and beaches all filled with the typical friendliness of southern Italy.

 When it comes to nudity outside of Grottamiranda, the options are unfortunately rather limited.
 There is one beach however which is frequented by naturists: Torre Guaceto beach.
 Like most naturist beaches in Italy, getting there might feel a bit like a treasure hunt.
 Ask for instructions at Grottamiranda and you’ll certainly find your treasure nude beach.